No results were found...

 You need a call-to-action (CTA) that works!

-With that in mind, there are a few fundamental rules you can follow when building your newsletters:
+Here are a few fundamental rules you can follow when building your newsletters:

 Welcome to Handy email